kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 For example:

 ```
-PREDICT COUNT(transactions.* WHERE transactions.price > 10, 0, 7, days) FOR users.user_id=1
+PREDICT COUNT(transactions.* WHERE transactions.price > 10, 0, 7, days) FOR EACH users.user_id
 ```

 Note that the `WHERE` clause of target filters need to be part of the aggregation input.
-Target filters must be static and thus can ONLY reference columns within the target table being aggregated.
+Target filters must be static and thus can **only** reference columns within the target table being aggregated.
-Cross-table references, subqueries, and joins are NOT supported.
+Cross-table references, subqueries, and joins are **not** supported.
 Do not make syntax up that is not listed in this document.

 ## Entity Filters